Welcome to Mines and casa!

 The Core Curriculum consists of a common set of classes all Mines students take.
 These courses include: CSM101, Calc I, Calc II, Calc III, DiffEQ, Chem I, Physics I, Design I, Nature & Human Values, Global Studies, Principles of Economics, four semesters of PA (physical activity), three Humanities & Social Science credits (two mid-level and one 400-level), and at least 9 free electives.
 Distributed Science courses are also included in core requirements and vary by major.

-The two CASA videos below depict our PAs on the Mines Plaza asking students about their experiences and an overview of CASA.
+The two CASA videos below depict our PAs on the Mines Plaza asking students about their experiences.
 Enjoy!